86Box/docs/dev/api/device.rst

 Devices
 =======

 The **device** is the main unit of emulated components in 86Box.
-Each device has one or more ``device_t`` structures, which contain metadata about the device itself, several callbacks and an array of user-facing configuration options.
+Each device is represented by one or more constant ``device_t`` objects, which contain metadata about the device itself, several callbacks and an array of user-facing configuration options.
 Unless otherwise stated, all structures, functions and constants in this page are provided by ``86box/device.h``.

 .. flat-table:: device_t
   :header-rows: 1